xXxPMWxXx/Bridgify/README.md

 # Bridgify
-SMU .HEAP 2023 G14, Please refer to our [main repo](https://github.com/xXxPMWxXx/Bridgify)
+- SMU .HEAP 2023 G14, Please refer to our [main repo](https://github.com/xXxPMWxXx/Bridgify)
+- You can access our others documentation via your SMU Google Account [here](https://drive.google.com/drive/folders/1PzMxQXV3oaVrTCWjZk5e-R0c1zfKt1NW?usp=drive_link)
+- Recommendation on setting up our project:
+    - Use Docker for our Website Application (Refer below for more details)
+    - Use [APK](https://bridgify.s3.ap-southeast-1.amazonaws.com/Bridgify.apk) for our Mobile Applicaiton (Refer below for more details)

 ## [Our website](http://bridgify-8a0acea7cc5f9d2d.elb.ap-southeast-1.amazonaws.com/)
 ### Normal Account
     - email: `mw@gmail.com`